- 1 The Willows Inn on Lummi Island, WA

 Blackberry Farm, Walland, TN

-As one of the pioneers in the farm-to-table movement, Blackberry Farm is better suited for traveling foodies who'd rather roll up their sleeves in the garden than idle all day by the pool.
-On a pastoral 4,200-acre farm and estate in the foothills of the Great Smoky Mountains, the food here has a real sense of place: ingredients are tilled from the gardens, milk and cheese is provided from the livestock, and wild mushrooms and blackberries are foraged from the surrounding area.
+As one of the pioneers in the farm-to-table movement, Blackberry Farm is better suited for traveling foodies who’d rather roll up their sleeves in the garden than idle all day by the pool.
+On a pastoral 4,200-acre farm and estate in the foothills of the Great Smoky Mountains, the food here has a real sense of place: ingredients are tilled from the gardens, milk and cheese are provided from the livestock, and wild mushrooms and blackberries are foraged from the surrounding area.
 Even the award-winning craft brewery utilizes sour cherries and persimmons picked right off the grounds.
 Enjoy the fruits of their labor during dinner at Farmstead, the James Beard Award-winning restaurant, known for its hyper-seasonal dishes like thyme-basted golden beets and hen of the woods mushrooms drizzled with pine syrup.